 In the Legion Of Superheroes, Imperiex carries out a preemptive strike against the Legion to pave the way for the bigger invasion to come.
 With his friends on the ropes, Brainiac 5 gives in to his Enemy Within and uses his hidden powers to single-handedly defeat Imperiex's forces, forcing them to retreat.
 However, Imperiex then informs his Dragon that this was the outcome that he preferred all along, as it further molded Brainiac 5 into being an ideal ally.

 Used by the Twins in Lolirock episode "Heavy Metal" where they stole a bunch of instruments to create a musical monster that could absorb the girls' magic and grow larger.
 Even if the girls defeated the monster, it was part of a Batman Gambit in which the girls would restore and return all the stolen instruments and earn an Oracle Gem, which the Twins would then steal, which is what happens.

-In My Little Pony: Friendship Is Magic, KingSombra's booby-traps to prevent ponies from reaching the Crystal Heart.
+In the third season premiere, KingSombra's booby-traps to prevent ponies from reaching the Crystal Heart.
 They keep them out?
 Good, the one thing that can stop him is out of reach.
 They reach it?
 It sets off a trap allowing him to begin growing his dark crystals inside the castle itself, even if he himself can't enter, as well as trapping the pony who found it.